helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

 The teacahble machine model performs poorly (and frustratingly so) with the pi camera.
-Therefore, I use the face detection openCV model.
-I also modify it so that it detects a smile.
+I spent hours changing epoch and increasing dataset without success.
+Therefore, I decided to use the face detection openCV model.
+I also modifeid it so that it detects a smile.

 <img src="https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%205/mask.jpeg"  width="400"/>

-There are two possible response from the pi.
-When the camera detects a mask, the pi prints 'mask' on the screen.
-Otherwise, it prints 'nothing'.
+When the camera detects 1. human face(s) and 2. smile(s), it prompts users to take a selfie.

 [Please click to watch the video](https://youtu.be/R58XpGzcE4s)